 I actually do not have a physical office space.
 But I'd be happy to chat (via appointment) over the phone, over Zoom, or in person.
-For in-person appointments, we can meet outside Sharp Grossmont Hospital, likely at the picnic table outside the ambulance bay.
-I typically hold one-on-one appointments.
-But I'm also open for group appointments if preferred -- with the appointment time coordinated by the student(s).
+For in-person appointments, we can meet outside Sharp Grossmont Hospital, perhaps at the picnic table outside the ambulance bay.